secoats/oats_notes/file_transfers.md

-# 1001 ways of moving files around in a network
+# Oat's 1001 ways of moving files around in a network

 Ever had to work with a remote host that seemed to resist any attempt to transfer files from/to it?
 Dread no more!
 Here are 1001 (not really) ways to exchange files in a network.